JohnWGardner/Equality_and_Diversity/README.md

     - The webpage should have a clear and concise introduction to diversity and inclusion.
     - The content should be organized into easily digestible sections.
     - Use simple language and avoid jargon.
-    - As a user, I want to find practical tips on promoting diversity and inclusion, so that I can implement these practices effectively.

   ### - As a user, I want to find practical tips on promoting diversity and inclusion, so that I can implement these practices effectively.